feynon/carlosbecker.com/content/post/2012-11-23-dotfiles-are-meant-to-be-forked.md

 ![](/public/images/dotfiles-are-meant-to-be-forked/3c1791a6-8f8c-4ba0-b1b9-fbb2a33ab316.png)

-Well… you can imagine.. my `.bashrc` had about 300 lines.
+Well... you can imagine.. my `.bashrc` had about 300 lines.
 It was really big.
-Almost impossible to share with others, full of personal data, full of my machine specific data, bloated with old things I left behind… well, it was a real mess.
+Almost impossible to share with others, full of personal data, full of my machine specific data, bloated with old things I left behind... well, it was a real mess.

 Then, I decided to make a huge step in my life: move to [ZSH](http://www.zsh.org/)!